Skip to main content

 6. Send the request and review the response.

-If everything works correctly, you can proceed with the final integration in your system.
+If everything works correctly, you will be able to carry out the final integration in your system.

 Frequently Asked Questions about the Holded API